 - Staffing Assumptions and staff wages - Employee-related expense (e.g., benefits, employer taxes) - Non-direct program expenses (e.g., supplies, training and supervision) - Provider administrative overhead - Direct staffing hours this considers the training and other non-billable activities that practitioners are involved in.
-The fee schedule for this waiver is statewide and does not vary geographically.
-The statewide approach is consistent with all other DHHS fee schedules, and in prior rate reviews, have not identified provider feedback to support geographic variation.

 Rates are set to reimburse reasonable cost as defined in section 1861(v) of the Social Security Act.
 Service rates are developed using various methodologies; Medicaid historical fee schedules, Medicare, historical cost to providers, cost modeling and Medicare established fee schedules; and, in some cases, providers are invited to participate in forums related to rate setting.
-At any time, re-evaluation of reimbursement rates are considered as warranted based upon provider inquiries, service access considerations and budgetary considerations.
-DHHS monitors the number of providers delivering each waiver service, reviews participant complaints regarding ability to select/find a qualified provider, and considers participant feedback on service quality.
-Rate increases are determined by the State based on the outcomes of the periodic rate reviews performed by the State and available budget appropriations.
-DHHS performed an exhaustive review of all waiver service rates in SFY 2017/2018 and more recently rate increases were implemented in March 2022 in response to direct care worker wage increases.